anderconal/SoundCloudClient/README.md

 #### Familiar with Git?

-Checkout this repo, install dependencies, then start the gulp process with the following:
+Checkout this repo, install dependencies, then start your webpack-dev-server:

 ```
 > git clone https://github.com/anderconal/MinimalReactSetup.git